The Science Behind 93% Accuracy

 Monte Carlo Simulation Methodology▼

-All accuracy claims are based on Monte Carlo simulationswith 100-1,000 trials to eliminate variance from individual "lucky" runs.
+All accuracy claims are based on Monte Carlo simulations with 100-1,000 trials to eliminate variance from individual "lucky" runs.

 Gaussian Error Propagation (Quadrature Sum)▼